codeclimate/codeclimate-rubocop/config/contents/lint/unified_integer.md

-This cop checks for using Fixnum or Bignum constant.
+Checks for using Fixnum or Bignum constant.

 ### Example: